CoIT-WGU/D084-Lab-Resources/Instructions/Labs/10a - Azure AD Identity Protection.md

 #### Task 3: Create Azure AD users and groups.

-1. In the Azure portal, navigate to the **Users - All users** blade of the AdatumLab101-4b Azure AD tenant.
+1. In the Azure portal, navigate to the **Users** blade of the AdatumLab101-4b Azure AD tenant.

 1. From the **Users - All users** blade, create a new user with the following settings: